chaseruskin/orbit/docs/src/topic/var_sub.md

 Variable substitution is currently supported in the following contexts:

 ### Fileset patterns

+The string pattern for a plugin's fileset configuration is allowed to contain any of the following substitution variables:
 - `orbit.top`: The top-level design unit name.
 - `orbit.bench`: The testbench design unit name.
 - `orbit.env.*`: Any environment variables loaded from configuration files.

 ### Protocol arguments

+The arguments set in a protocol's configuration are allowed to contain any of the following substitution variables:
 - `orbit.queue`: The directory that Orbit expects the IP to be downloaded to.
 - `orbit.ip.name`: The name of the IP being downloaded.
 - `orbit.ip.version`: The version of the IP being downloaded.